trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 [Have a look on the Tezos library documentation](https://ligolang.org/docs/reference/current-reference)

-3. Try to poke
+4. Try to poke.
 The Ligo command-line provides sub-commands to test your Ligo code

 [Have a look on the Testing Framework documentation](https://ligolang.org/docs/advanced/testing)